BrightBlueCheese/ORUFaceAnimation/README.md

 # Addition
 - **GPU is REQUIRED**
 - Work through the FaceSyncProto.ipynb file. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1RKT-s7H3uMLhQWFSwEVbXrG7r0FZlK8f?usp=sharing)
 - The code already has the source image and video file for the test.
+- For now, the original author of 'vox.pth.tar' **closed** the cloud server.

 Thanks